 This walking tour includes several historic buildings and museums including the Erie Federal Courthouse, Dickson Tavern, Erie Trust Company Building, and the Erie Maritime Museum.

-Renaissance Centre, formerly known as the Erie Trust Company Building and the G. Daniel Baldwin Building, is a 198-foot skyscraper located in Erie.
+The Renaissance Centre, formerly known as the Erie Trust Company Building and the G. Daniel Baldwin Building, is a 198-foot skyscraper located in Erie, Pennsylvania.
 Since its completion, the 14-story building has been the tallest in Erie.
 Intended to be the headquarters for the largest bank in Erie, the Erie Trust Company Building was designed by the firm Dennison and Hiron in 1925.
 Completed in 1928 at the climax of the Roaring Twenties, the building's namesake bank failed in 1933 after the start of the Great Depression.
 It was renamed the G. Daniel Baldwin Building in 1943 and then in 1996, it became the Renaissance Centre.
 The building was listed on the National Register of Historic Places on August 10, 2000.

 The Warner Theatre is an Art Deco and French Renaissance-styled theater located in downtown Erie.
 The Warner was designed by Chicago-architects Rapp and Rapp and was opened in 1931.
 It was used as a movie theater until 1976, when it was sold to the City of Erie.
 In the early 1980s, Erie converted the theater to a performing arts center, which has become the focus of a downtown revival.
 The theater features a 65-foot-by-28-foot proscenium stage and is complemented by crushed velour, gold and silver leaf, and gold-backed French mirrors.
 Today it hosts concerts and Broadway theatre performances and is home to the Erie Philharmonic and the Lake Erie Ballet.
-The Warner's Grand Lobby has capacity for up to 500 persons for a reception.
+The Warner's Grand Lobby can be used as a reception space with a capacity of 500.

 The Boston Store is a former department store located at and State Street in downtown Erie in the U.S. state of Pennsylvania.
 The store itself was founded in 1885, with the building being constructed in 1929.
 At its peak, two other Boston Stores were opened, in addition to the downtown store.
 The Boston Store was closed in 1979.
 The building remained abandoned until 1988, when it was renovated into a combination apartment and commercial building, and was renamed Boston Store Place.